-Assessment is primarily through coursework and exams, but you may encounter a variety of other modes, such as portfolios, group projects and blogs.
-In your third year you will also research and write a dissertation on a topic of your choosing.
+Assessment is primarily through coursework and exams, but may include a variety of other modes, such as portfolios, group projects and blogs.
+In your third year you will research and write a dissertation on a topic of your choosing.
 You will also take the Applied Classics unit and plan, market and execute a project aimed at presenting the ancient world to the wider public, with a member of staff acting as adviser.

 What are my career prospects?

-The interdisciplinary nature of classical studies hones your skills in critical thinking, persuasive writing and clear self-expression, skills that are transferable to a wide range of careers.
+The interdisciplinary nature of Classical Studies hones your skills in critical thinking, persuasive writing and clear self expression, which are transferable to a wide range of careers.

-Our graduates are highly employable and have found positions in research, administration, media, museums, art galleries, heritage management, the Civil Service, law, accountancy, computing, commerce and industry, and teaching.
+Our graduates are highly employable and have found positions in research, administration, media, museums, art galleries, heritage management, the civil service, law, accountancy, computing, commerce and teaching.